Information To Guests of Carpenter Lake Cabins 2018:

 Check-out and check-in: The normal check-out time is 11.00 AM and the check-in time is 3.00 PM.

-Electricity: The electricity for lights, refrigeration and other uses is produced by a combination of diesel generators and solar panels.
-A generator is operated from about 4 PM to 11 PM mainly to provide lighting and refill the water tank.
-A generator may be operated briefly in the morning to further refill the water tank.
+Electricity: The electricity for lights, refrigeration and other uses is produced by diesel generators and solar panels.
+A generator is operated from about 5 PM to 11 PM and for brief intervals to pump water and do laundry.
 It is shut off at other times to save energy and provide quiet time.
-Solar panels with batteries and inverters provide continuous electricity for communications in the lodge and for refrigeration and a few lights in cabins.
-Avoid using electric appliances such as toasters and microwaves that consume large amounts of electricity.
+Solar panels provide limited electricity for communication, refrigeration and lighting on a 24-hour basis.
+Switches and plug-ins providing 120 volt solar electricity are labelled "S".
+Avoid using electric appliances that make heat (e.g. toasters, coffee-makers, hair dryers) in S-type plug-ins.

-Gas: Propane gas is the source of fuel for your cook stove, water-heater and space heater.
+Gas: Propane gas is the source of fuel for your cook stove, water-heater and space heater in most cabins.
 The cook stove and water-heater have small pilot flames operating when you check in.
 Your space heater may be turned off in warm weather.
 Please contact staff if you want heat or would like operating instructions for the appliances.
 Propane gas has an odor like rotten eggs.
 If you smell gas, contact us immediately.

 Office and Store: Please visit the office located in the lodge if you have any questions.
 A small store with a limited selection of food, bait and confectionery is located in the lodge.
-The office and store are normally open from 9 AM to 12 AM and from 1 PM to 9 PM.
+The office and store are normally open from 9 AM to 9 PM, Sunday to Friday and 4 PM to 9 PM Saturday.

 Sauna: You are welcomed to use the sauna, which is located near Little Bear from 7 PM to 10 PM.
 Please tell us at least an hour in advance if you want to use the sauna.
 Staff will operate the wood stove and provide water.
 No food, drink or glass of any kind is allowed in the sauna.
 Children must be accompanied by an adult in the sauna.

 Campfires: You are welcomed to enjoy a campfire in the designated fire-pit areas near the lakeshore.
 Campfires are permitted only under calm wind conditions and suitable humidity.
 Please consult with staff to determine if it is safe to light a fire.
-Fires must be supervised by an adult and extinguished when you retire for the night.
-Wood and kindling can be purchased for $10.00 per wheel barrel load.
-Do not cut trees or take bark from trees for fires.
+Fires must be supervised by an adult and extinguished with plenty of water when you retire for the night.
+Wood can be purchased at $10.00 per wheel-barrel.

 Cleaning Fish: Fish can be cleaned at the fish-cleaning table near the dock.
 Please place fish remains in the bucket and wash the table upon completion.
 Advise us that you have used the fish cleaning station and we will remove the fish remains.
 Do not clean fish in the cabins.

 Quiet Time: Many guests seek a peaceful and quiet wilderness experience at Carpenter Lake Cabins.
-Please be considerate of your neighbors and observe quiet time from 9 PM to 8 AM.
-Do not operate vehicles or sound equipment or even talk loud during this time.
+Please be considerate of your neighbours and observe quiet time from 9 PM to 8 AM.
+Do not operate vehicles or sound equipment or even talk loudly during this time.

 Children: The beach and the water are enjoyable play areas for children but these places also can be dangerous.
 Please ensure that children are accompanied by an adult on the dock or the beach or in the water.
 Ask for children's life jackets if needed.

 All Terrain Vehicles: There are many roads and tracks in the area that are excellent for riding ATVs.
 Please contact staff for maps and information on places to use your ATV.
-All terrain vehicles can be noisy and destructive of soil and plants.
-Consult with staff regarding ATV operation and parking areas.
+All terrain vehicles can be noisy and destructive of soil and plants particularly at the cabins.
+ATVs should not be used for short trips around or between the cabins.
+ATVs can be parked free of charge in designated off-site lots or for $10.00 per day at your cabin.

 Miscellaneous: You are welcomed to entertain guests at your cabin.
 People staying overnight must be registered at the lodge; an extra fee applies to your overnight guests.